LukasMut/TypeSQL-plus-BERT/README.md

 --sd_1 saved_model_kg_single (set model save directory for single model) --sd_2 saved_model_kg_second (set save directory for second model, if ensemble computation) --BERT True (False, if you want to use GloVe)
---merged (use max-pooled, averaged or summed BERT embeddings) --ensemble True (False, if you want to load single model)
+--types True (False, if you want to use BERT embeddings only - no concatenation with type embeddings) --merged (use max-pooled, averaged or summed BERT embeddings) --ensemble True (False, if you want to load single model)
 ```